-Top 20 Personal Injury Awards of the Year - Ten Honorable Mentions Over $2.5 Million
+Top 20 Personal Injury Awards of the Year - Ten Honorable Mentions over $2.5 Million

 Doe v.
 Solid Waste Services Inc.

-A trash hauling company agreed to pay $2.5 million to a motorist injured in a crash with one of its tractor-trailers, settling a suit in Essex County.
+A trash-hauling company agreed to pay $2.5 million to a motorist injured in a crash with one of its tractor-trailers, settling a suit in Essex County.

-[The motorist] was driving on the New Jersey Turnpike near Newark, when the truck tried to move from the left to the right lane, hitting the left front of his car.
-The car struck a guardrail, turned 180 degrees and lodged under the truck's trailer.
+[The motorist] was driving on the New Jersey Turnpike near Newark when the truck tried to move from the left to the right lane, hitting the left front of his car.
+The car struck a guardrail, turned 180 degrees, and lodged under the truck's trailer.

-[The motorist] sued Solid Waste Services Inc. of Harrisburg, Pa., and its truck-owning subsidiary J.P.
+[The motorist] sued Solid Waste Services Inc. of Harrisburg, Pennsylvania, and its truck-owning subsidiary J.P.
 Mascaro & Sons, arguing the truck driver negligently changed lanes when [the victim]'s car was in his blind spot.

 [The motorist] suffered severe clavicle and left hip fractures and a ruptured urethra that resulted in incontinence and partial sexual dysfunction.
-[He] is still employed as an administrator in Jersey City, but has nerve damage in his left foot, which makes walking difficult, said his lawyer, Gabriel Lependorf, of Lependorf & Silverstein, P.C. in Princeton, who was assisted in the case by partner David Silverstein.
+[He] is still employed as an administrator in Jersey City, but has nerve damage in his left foot, which makes walking difficult, said his lawyer, Gabriel Lependorf, of Lependorf & Silverstein, P.C., in Princeton, who was assisted in the case by partner David Silverstein.

 The defendants, represented by Stephan Fenster, a partner at Gallo Geffner & Fenster in Paramus, were prepared to contest liability and argue that [the victim] failed to undergo a medical procedure that might have mitigated his incontinence and sexual dysfunction.

 The case had been listed for trial.
-The settlement was reached after two days of mediation with retired Superior Court Judge Edward Seaman.
+The settlement was reached after two days of mediation with retired superior court judge Edward Seaman.